Biennale College Cinema – Eighth Edition

 Other goals include:

-• To promote and support the production of 1 Italian audiovisual work longer than 60 minutes, whether it be feature-length film or transmedia project, at the conclusion of a one year long series of activities that both involve and promote all the professional figures in the filmmaking process.
+• To promote and support the production of 2 International audiovisual work longer than 60 minutes, whether it be feature-length films or transmedia project, at the conclusion of a one year long series of activities that both involve and promote all the professional figures in the filmmaking process.

 • To present the selected works at the 77th Venice International Film Festival of the Biennale di Venezia, and to distribute them online as well in streaming in the Festival’s Sala Web, thereby addressing one of the most sensitive issues in independent filmmaking today, visibility.

-This initiative will include the selection and development of 8 micro-budget projects, the production of 1 Italian audiovisual work and its presentation during the Venice International Film Festival, with online distribution in streaming as well.
-The selection will be made by the Director of the Cinema department of La Biennale di Venezia, whose decision will be final, assisted in the various phases by a staff of consultants of his own choosing.
-The audiovisual concepts will be developed from every point of view, focusing not only on the artistic development, but on audience design as well, which means involving a specific, even niche, audience from the earliest phases in the development of the film, instead of waiting until it has been completed.
+This initiative will include the selection and development of 9 micro-budget projects, the production of 2 audiovisual work and its presentation during the Venice International Film Festival, with online distribution in streaming as well.
+The selection will be made by the Director of the Cinema Department of the Biennale di Venezia, whose decision will be final, assisted in the various phases by a staff of consultants of his own choosing The audiovisual concepts will be developed from every point of view, focusing not only on the artistic development, but on audience design as well, which means involving a specific, even niche, audience from the earliest phases in the development of the film, instead of waiting until it has been completed.
 The program will also focus attention on the organizational aspects and on cost control.

 Biennale College – Cinema is held for the eighth consecutive year in academic collaboration with IFP in New York and the TorinoFilmLab.

-National selection process to select up to 8 microbudget concepts/ideas presented by teams consisting of 1 director and 1 producer, both Italian, with no age limit and with the following characteristics:
+International selection process to select up to 9 microbudget concepts/ideas presented by teams consisting of 1 director and 1 producer, with no age limit and with the following characteristics:

 • Teams that have previously submitted an application to the previous Biennale College–Cinema editions will not be able to re-apply with the same project.
 Teams who were selected for the workshops of the previous Biennale College –Cinema editions will not be accepted again.

-B. Documentation required for applications to the Call BCC8 – Italia (to be presented in English):
+B. Documentation required for applications to the Call BCC8– International (to be presented in English):

 b.
 Treatment for a micro-budget project (5-10 pages, max 3.500 words or 18.000 characters) that fully describes the project.
 It can be a feature film, an animation, a documentary or a transmedia project – all genres eligible and a statement outling how the project will explore the micro-budget aesthetic –what particular challenges the film team is looking to explore in terms of form and content.
 (No more than one page).
 To be presented in the same file of the treatment.